-The insurance recoveries we have recorded do not assume any recovery from insolvent insurers or from any state insurance guaranty association and assume that all but one of our insurance companies that are currently solvent will remain solvent through 2017.
+The insurance recoveries we have recorded do not assume any recovery from insolvent insurers or from any state insurance guaranty association and assume that all but one of our insurance companies that are currently solvent will continue to be solvent throughout the period of the applicable recoveries in the projections.
 However, there can be no assurances that these assumptions will be correct.
-The insurance receivables do not exhaust DII Industries, LLC's insurance coverage for asbestos-related liabilities and we believe that DII Industries, LLC has significant insurance coverage available to it for asbestos-related liabilities that it may incur after 2017.
+The insurance receivables do not exhaust the applicable insurance coverage for asbestos-related liabilities.